uma-universal-money-address/protocol/umad-04-lnurlp-response.md

     "signatureTimestamp": number, // secs since epoch
     "receiverIdentifier": string, // The identity of the receiver at VASP2 },
+  // Settlement layers and assets supported by the receiver.
+If not specified, the payment will be
+  // settled on Lightning using BTC as the settlement asset.
+  "settlementOptions": [
+    {
+      "settlementLayer": string, // eg. "ln", "spark"
+      "assets": [
+        {
+          "identifier": string, // eg. "BTC" for lightning, token identifier for Spark "multipliers": {
+            // Map of currency code to estimated millisats (or smallest unit of asset) per unit of that currency "USD": number,
+          }
+        }
+      ]
+    }
+  ],
   "umaVersion": "1.0", // The UMA protocol version that will be used for this transaction.
   "tag": "payRequest",
 }